 The toddler years are definitely tougher

-The positive news is, at least there’s a fairly logical reason as to why toddlers can seem so challenging.
-It’s because they are learning about their world and seeking guidance from their parents to find out where they fit in it.
+The positive news is that there is at least there’s a fairly logical reason why toddlers can seem so challenging.
+It’s because they’re learning about their world and seeking guidance from their parents to find out where they fit in it.
 So whilst I lament these exhausting years of negotiations and constant problem-solving, they really are laying the foundations for years to come.
 I know it does pay off, and the milky memories of a sweet-smelling newborn snuggled against my chest will help get me through.